 Maps can display large amounts of geographic data in layers that generally overlap.
 The way you draw your layers helps to describe and identify features, but sometimes you need more than just a particular symbol or color or to convey what you want to say with your map.
 This is when labeling features can help.
 Labels are short pieces of text that describe features in a layer and help your audience understand what they are looking at.

 The text for a label is usually derived from the layer attributes.
 To display labels for a layer, select one or more attributes you want to show, for example, the name or type of feature.
 The map viewer automatically places labels on the map on or near the features they describe.
 You can control the text size, color, and style to help differentiate labels from different layers.
+You can also specify at what zoom levels the labels are drawn on the map.

 You can create labels for features in hosted feature layers, ArcGIS Server feature service layers, individual layers from ArcGIS Server map service layers, CSV on the web, and layers from files.